TULiberalArts/Liberal-Studies/pages/next-stops.md

 layout: page
 published: true
 ---
+## Bachelor of Arts in Liberal Studies

+Majoring in liberal studies can help you secure internship opportunities and open the door to graduate school programs across various professional fields.

 Our academic and professional development advisors can help you develop a graduation and employment plan that works for you.

-## BLS Students

-Majoring in liberal studies can help you secure internship opportunities and open the door to graduate school programs across various professional fields.

-## MLA Students
+## Master of Liberal Arts in Liberal Studies

 If you are interested in career change or advancement, if you want to prepare for doctoral-level graduate work, or if you just want the academic enrichment and personal fulfillment that graduate study provides, think MLA!